-Arup engineers studied each environmental characteristic and developed various realistic scenarios to cover the range of corresponding loading conditions.
-To determine the magnitude of air pressures generated by interior air currents, a computation fluid dynamic model was developed in ANSYS.
+Each environmental characteristic was studied and various realistic scenarios were developed to cover the range of corresponding loading conditions.
+To determine the magnitude of air pressures generated by interior air currents, a computational fluid dynamic (CFD) model was developed in ANSYS[2].
 The program identified the pressure drop across panels given the known volumetric flow of intakes and diffusers throughout the building and the degree of permeability in each area of the cable net.